hodinkee/alexander/Readme.markdown

 Alexander is an extremely simple JSON helper written in Swift.
 It brings type safety and Foundation helpers to the cumbersome task of JSON unpacking.

+## Installation

+Alexander is just a framework project.
+You can embed it inside your project directly, or install it with [Carthage](https://github.com/carthage/carthage).
+Like this: `github "hodinkee/alexander"`.

 ## Usage

 Make your object conform to the `JSONDecodable` protocol.